completeness

 they started writing it: May 13, 2023

-2. A smooth paved road ... with a stretch of road with massive potholes
+2. A smooth paved road ... but a stretch of the road has massive potholes

-The paved road is problematic.
-The road crews are out there fixing the potholes as we speak.
-If you spread the word and people start driving down the road and they hit the potholes and have to turn around, they might not try it again - not worth the hassle.
-They might tell their friends to avoid the road so as to not waste their time.
-They could get stuck in the potholes and cause delays for the crew trying to fix the potholes.
+The paved road has challenges.
+The road crews are out there right now fixing the potholes.
+With the announcement, people start trying to use it only to run into the potholes and have to turn around.
+They might not try it again - not worth the hassle.
+They might tell their friends to save the trip and avoid the road.
+They could get stuck in the potholes and cause delays for the crew out there trying to fix them.

-The gravel road is not an ideal solution, but people have heard of gravel roads and know what to do and how to drive on it.
-Some people don't want to drive on gravel roads, and so they won't try it out, but that's okay.
-The people who do drive on gravel roads will try it and unsuprisingly be pleased when they arrive at their destination.
-They'll mention it at a gathering and someone else might try it out.
-With more usage, you can justify paving the road and thus making it faster, smoother, and cleaner, which becomes a moment to wow the drivers.
-Even in the unideal case where it turns out nobody wants to go to the place you built the road to - you've wasted less time.
+The gravel road is not perfect, but people have used gravel roads before and know how to drive on them.
+Some people don't want to drive on gravel roads (you have to go slower, you have to get your car washed after) and so they won't try it out, but that's okay.
+The people who do will use it and be happy to be getting where they're going.
+They'll mention it to their neighbors and someone else might try it out.
+With more usage, you can justify paving the road, thus making it faster, smoother, and less dusty.
+Even if you discover less people want to visit their neighboring town than you thought - you've wasted less time and money.

 in product terms